vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 > Setting the override to `0` is not recommended, however this is the lowest possible setting textures are able to render.
 Only set to `0` at the last resort.

 > Setting the texture override will not guarantee that all games will be playable.
 Essentially, to mostly avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
-Alternatively, you could also use a Mesa capable GPU (AMD/Intel).
+Alternatively, you could also use a Mesa capable GPU (AMD/Intel or NVK for Turing+).

+### It says Roblox is out of date (Error 280), but Sober isn't updating!
+It means that the Roblox build Sober is in has reached it's end of the lifespan.
+If you are reading this, and Sober hasn't been updated, please wait until they do.
+Otherwise, you will have to run `flatpak update`.

+> This is actually an uncommon issue, since it only happens once every approximate two weeks to a month if Sober is left without an update to a newer Roblox build, but this is just here in case it happens.
+> Sober uses a fixed-point release system, which means only one Roblox build is supported at a time per Sober update and there are no automatic updates to the next build.
+Manually attempting to update Roblox will not work since it requires a specific build version in order to install.

 ### I was kicked due to "Unexpected client behavior" (Error 268)